welltory logo

 SDNN HRV chart

-pNN50 - another widely used measure of HRV
+pNN50 - another notable measure of HRV

 pNN50 shows how active your parasympathetic system is relative to the sympathetic nervous system.
 The higher the value, the more relaxed the body is.
 If the pNN50 is low, you’re either tired or over-stressed.